ApplicantLab: An Affordable Alternative to Admission Consultants?

 Typical Fees Charged by Admissions Consultants

 But to many applicants, this amount of money may be staggering and ultimately beyond their reach.
-In our updated List of MBA Scholarships, we point out how student loan balances have soared 150 percent since 2009 to reach an all-time $1.4 trillion high, with an average university graduate now carrying a crushing burden of almost four loans with an average outstanding balance of nearly $35,000.
+For example, in our updated List of MBA Scholarships, we point out how student loan balances have soared 150 percent since 2009 to reach an all-time $1.4 trillion high, with an average university graduate now carrying a crushing burden of almost four loans with an average outstanding balance of nearly $35,000.
 And no matter how compelling the economic utility arguments, many students cannot afford under any circumstances to pay a consultant almost $10,000 to help them gain entry to a top school.

 The ApplicantLab Pricing Difference